-The molten mixture is added to moulds to transform into glasses and other containers.
+The molten mixture is added to molds to transform into glasses and other containers.

-Step 2 – Molten Mixture is passed over a molten tin surface: For manufacturing flat sheets of glass, the molten sand mixture is allowed to float over a molten tin surface.
+#Step-2: Molten Mixture is passed over a molten tin surface: For manufacturing flat sheets of glass, the molten sand mixture is allowed to float over a molten tin surface.
 The temperature of the molten mix is 1700 degrees celsius while passing over a vat of molten tin metal.
 This temperature is reduced to half while leaving the tin surface.
 The molten mixture is transformed into a solid ribbon.
-At this point, some metal oxides are mixed with it to add colour.
+At this point, some metal oxides are mixed with it to add color.

 Uses Of Glass

 Glass is used almost everywhere, from your kitchen to bathroom, in vehicles, home interiors, and exteriors, in short, there are many uses of glass in our daily life.
 Some of these uses are mentioned below:

 Kitchenwares: Heatproof or oven-proof glass is mostly used in kitchens for baking.
 The lids of different utensils are made of heat-proof glass or borosilicate glass.
 This type of glass is manufactured by adding boron oxide to the molten sand mixture.
 Normally, the type of glass that we see everywhere is soda-lime glass.
 Glass-ceramic cooktops are used in most kitchens.
 Even the doors of the microwave oven consist of glass that prevents the emission of microwaves from it.

 Buildings and Interiors: Window panes are made of reflective glass that reflects sunlight to keep our homes cool.
 The LCD of laptops, TVs. and even LED of your smartphone is made of glass.
 The bathroom mirrors that we use to improve our looks are also made of glass.